 It is a collection of open source electronic design tools.
 They may be installed individually but by installing it, you get the lot.

 It is mostly oriented towards printed circuit board design (as opposed to integrated circuit design).

 Its applications are often referred to collectively as "the gEDA Suite".

 2. The ones most relevant to this discussion are:

 *gschem schematic capture

 *Can produce other file types like ps and png.

 * PCB, used in conjunction with gEDA schematic editor, is a great combination: easy to use, have huge libraries, large world-wide on-line communities, work cross-platform, and have professional industry support.
-Many Aerospace companies use the gEDA suite for example.
-Best of all, gEDA and PCB are open source and free to use.
+Many Aerospace companies use this suite for example.
+Best of all, gEDA and PCB are open sources and free to use.
 In addition, I think gEDA and PCB are even easier than Eagle to use as well.